 The fast-paced, multitasking role of a nurse manager is never boring.
-Fortunately, with the skills, training, and talent you will learn through the RN to BSN or the Master of Science in Nursing program at the University of Saint Mary, you will always be prepared.
+Fortunately, with the skills, training, and talent you will learn through the Master of Science in Nursing program at the University of Saint Mary, you will always be prepared.

 Nursing administration can take many forms.
 Your hospital, clinic, school, or other institutions will look to your expertise for screening, interviewing, and selecting nursing staff.
 You may also be involved with medical records and regulatory requirements.
 In some settings, you'll have the opportunity to employ your diplomatic skills in addressing labor and union issues in the workplace.